Video Monetization

 The best part: With a community, members start conversations for you.
 Chatter around your content and shared interest won’t go silent if you aren’t starting the conversation.

-Some creators turn to private Facebook Groups to run a community alongside their membership site.
+Some creators turn to Facebook or Slack to run a community alongside their successful membership site.
 This is troublesome because you can ruin your members’ experience by forcing people to switch between platforms.

 You also run the risk of alienating people in your membership base who don’t have a Facebook account.
 Not to mention, the platform can shut down your group at any time—without notice.